Jakub-Riha/NFLX-DCF/README.md

 ## ⚠️ Limitations

 - The model is static and based on dated public information; no real-time data is integrated
 - It does not incorporate comparable company analysis or trading multiples
 - Not investment advice; built for educational and illustrative purposes only
+- This project was completed while I was in my third year in undergrad.